 7. Remain part of the team.
 Keep a positive attitude right through your final moments on the job.
 Speak tactfully about any past conflicts as well as about your new position.
 Make every effort to be helpful and considerate.

-Starting out on a new adventure is an exciting step forward in your life.
-However, you'll want to be sure that your transition out of your old role is as peaceful and fruitful as possible so there's no cloud over your next steps.
+Starting on a new adventure is an exciting step forward in your life.
+First, however, you'll want to be sure that your transition out of your old role is as peaceful and fruitful as possible, so there's no cloud over your next steps.